Seteco/Somorrostro/statsd.md

 - Scope: **statistics on a size of events** (e.g. statistics on the sizes of files downloaded)
 - Format: `name:FLOAT|h`
-- statsd keeps track of all the values supplied and provides statistics, utilizing all of them.
+- statsd maintains a list of all the values supplied and provides statistics on them.

 ![image](https://cloud.githubusercontent.com/assets/2662304/26131587/704de72a-3aa3-11e7-9ea9-0d2bb778c150.png)